jramaswami/GettingAndCleaningData/CourseProject/CODEBOOK.md

 <td>acceleration.component</td>
 <td>
 The component of acceleration.
-The researchers original data divided the acceleration into two components: the gravitational acceleraton and an estimated value for the acceleration of the subject's body.
+The researchers original data divided the acceleration into two components: the gravitational acceleration and the acceleration of the subject's body.
 </td>
 <td>
 <ol>
-<li>ESTIMATED_BODY</li>
+<li>BODY</li>
 <li>GRAVITY</li>
 </ol>
 </td>